 Built tough to last

-While draper platform fronts were nothing new, Mr Wenning said few machinery makers built models wider than 13m, and many simply did not cope well to Australian conditions.
+While draper platform fronts were nothing new, few machinery makers build models wider than 13m, and many simply do not cope well to

 “This front will stand the test of time,” Mr Wenning said.

 “It’s a superior, stronger frame design with quality components such as heavy duty draper belts and a unique cutter bar designs.”